 The second millet which comes after Ragi is the Little Millet and it is locally called ‘Suan’.
 It is wonderful millet that is suitable for all age groups.
 Little Millet has an important role in providing nutritional components such as phenols, tannins, and phytates with other nutrients.

 The fourth one is the Barnyard Millet which is locally called Khira.
-This crop is grown in very less area but it has the potential to deliver better income to the farmers.
+This crop is grown in very less areas but it has the potential to deliver better income to the farmers.

 There are few farmers in Narayanpatna and Bandhugaon Block of Koraput who cultivate Jowar and Bajra.
 In the coming days, Sorghum is the crop that will address the fuel deficiency as it has the capacity to produce Biodiesel.

 Last year, a trial of Pearl Millet was conducted in RRTTS, Semiliguda.
 The outcome of the trial was phenomenal.
-It showed that Koraput Climate and Soil is most favorable for Pearl Millet Cultivation.
-The only thing to remember that the harvesting period should not coincide with the rains.
+It showed that Koraput Climate and Soil are most favorable for Pearl Millet Cultivation.
+The only thing to remember is that the harvesting period should not coincide with the rains.